SELECTED TALKS & COMMENTARIES

 Why we need a new normativism about collective action

-Psychological impacts of gendered AIs and their social impact
+Psychological implications of gendered AIs and their social impact.

-The European Experimental Philosophy Conference.
+(34) The first European Experimental Philosophy Conference.
 Prague, Czechia.
-June 2021 (to be delivered virtually)
+June 2021.

 A mosaic ontology of cognition*

-The Interdisciplinary Symposium on Cognitive Ontology hosted by the Centre for Cognitive Neuroscience, Paris Lodron Universitaet Salzburg.
-May 26, 2021. (delivered virtually).
+(33) The Interdisciplinary Symposium on Cognitive Ontology hosted by the Centre for Cognitive Neuroscience, Paris Lodron Universität Salzburg.
+May 26, 2021 (delivered virtually).

 Videogames and rampant spectation: A detour through the ontology of musical instruments